Minimum-Area Enclosing Triangle with a Fixed Angle

-Moreover, when the apex $q$ of an $\omega$-wedge $W$ moves clockwise around the $\omega$-cloud $\Omega$, the midpoint $m$ of the third side of the optimal triangle moves clockwise around $P$ (see Lemma~\ref{lemma q turns clockwise and so does m}).
+Moreover, when the apex $q$ of an $\omega$-wedge $W$ moves clockwise along the $\omega$-cloud $\Omega$, the midpoint $m$ of the third side of the optimal triangle moves clockwise along $P$ (see Lemma~\ref{lemma q turns clockwise and so does m}).
 As $W$ moves, we note the positions of $q$ where $m$ leaves an edge of $P$ and where $m$ enters a new edge of $P$.
 These positions of $q$ are important event points.
-They divide $\Omega$ into a linear number of sections (see Section~\ref{section walking around omega cloud}).
-Let $S$ be one of these sections.
-We prove that the minimum triangle having a vertex (hence an angle $\omega$) on $S$ can be computed in constant time (see Lemmas~\ref{lemma arc fixed point minimal triangle}, \ref{lemma arc fixed line minimal triangle}, \ref{lemma vertex fixed point minimal triangle} and~\ref{lemma vertex fixed line minimal triangle}).
-We then have a linear number of candidates (one for each section of $\Omega$) to consider rather than infinitely many if we had to take all possible enclosing $\omega$-wedges into account.
+They divide $\Omega$ into a linear number of components (see Section~\ref{section walking around omega cloud}).
+Let $\mathcal{C}$ be one of these components.
+We prove that the minimum-area triangle having a vertex (hence an angle $\omega$) on $\mathcal{C}$ can be computed in constant time (see Lemmas~\ref{lemma arc fixed point minimal triangle}, \ref{lemma arc fixed line minimal triangle}, \ref{lemma vertex fixed point minimal triangle} and~\ref{lemma vertex fixed line minimal triangle}).
+We then have a linear number of candidates (one for each piece of $\Omega$) to consider rather than infinitely many if we had to take all possible $\omega$-wedges touching $P$ into account.
 What remains is to identify the optimal ones from these linear candidates.
 With this in mind, the technical details will fall into place.